lasseufpa/ITU-Challenge-ML5G-PHY/Beam_selection/README.md

 # Install all used packages
 pip install numpy Keras h5py scikit-learn DateTime
 ```
+If **just** looking for the machine learning data, you can download directly [here](https://nextcloud.lasseufpa.org/s/zN5Yj956steYNHz)

 To run the neural network after already had the files, run the following command: